vojinpavlovic/nginx_gateway/README.md

 You don't have to create file in /var/log/nginx, nginx will do it for yourself.
 What you need to is actually define access/error log path and file.

+I do use default formatting.
+You can do your own formatting with regex or compression.

 ```
 location /some/location/ {
   access_log /var/log/nginx/some.location.access.log;